kshabunov/ecclab/README.md

 To build from command line with `make` run it in the project root directory.
 It will build executables to the `work` subdirectory.
-The provided makefile uses `gcc`, but it can be replaced with any other C compiler.
+The provided makefile uses `gcc,` but it can be replaced with any other C compiler.

 ## Running